TheIdentitySelector/thiss-ds-js/docs/using-saa.rst

     const ps = PersistenceService('https://use.thiss.io/ps/');

 Then, at the time of displaying the element that will contain the checkbox, we need to call `PersistenceService.show_checkbox(selector: string)`.
-In this case, if we want to handle the `storage-access-granted` post-message event, we have to set the handler after calling `show_checkbox`
+In this case, if we want to handle the `sa-checkbox-clicked` post-message event, we have to set the handler after calling `show_checkbox`
 (since `show_checkbox` will change `ps.dst`):

 .. code-block:: js